Type deduction for fields, lambda parameters, results, local variables and constants

 x = 2 + 3; // int64 (inferred from int expression)

-s = "Hello"; // owning pointer to sys_String (inferred from string literal)
+s = "Hello"; // shared pointer to sys_String (inferred from string literal)

 z = true; // bool